Data sources Tab

 Syntax+Full mode

 Extraction mode Syntax+Full extracts the requirements using the syntax and all other paragraphs of the document or data source.
-This mode allows to get the full text for verification and/or coverage.

 Icon: Document Icon